tigoe/html-for-conndev/readme.md

 ````

-Then in the JavaScript, you get the element and add the listener function:
+Then in JavaScript, you get the element and add the listener function:

 ````
 let in = document.getElementById('text');